codefresh-io/docs.codefresh.io/_docs/integrations/jenkins-integration.md

 Codefresh has native support for:

-1. Building docker images
+1. Building Docker images
 1. Running commands inside Docker images
 1. Pushing Docker images to different registries

 It is important to understand that each Codefresh account also includes [a free private Docker registry]({{site.baseurl}}/docs/docker-registries/codefresh-registry/).
 So by using Codefresh you can start pushing Docker images right away.

-If you are using Docker commands directly in your Jenkins file or prefer to take advantage of the scripted variant of Docker image management then you can easily convert both approaches to Codefresh YAML like below:
+If you are using Docker commands directly in your Jenkins file, or prefer to take advantage of the scripted variant of Docker image management then you can easily convert both approaches to Codefresh YAML like below:

 #### Building Docker images